vkosmirak/Blog/Xcode.markdown

 ###Some standarts

 1. Storyboard - use size `iPhone 4-inc` for all controllers, `Inferred` only by need
+2. Storyboard - remove all images from imageView -> .storyboard file will load faster
 2. Wrap all controllers in scrollView
 3. Git commits should be revertable